Trade Credit

 Now, that we understand why it is important to manage trade credit, let’s dig deep to learn how to manage it effectively.
 The following are the techniques that a manager employs for managing trade credit.

-Negotiate Prices, Cash Discount, and Credit Period
+Negotiate Prices, Cash Discounts, and Credit Period

 It is pretty obvious that lower prices, higher discounts, and a longer credit period are the best intersection for any business to opt for a vendor.
 With lower prices and higher cash discounts, the better and more competitive will be the prices.
 A longer credit period will reduce the financial overhead of the company.